 Empowering Survivors of Domestic Violence

-Each minute, twenty people experience intimate partner violence according to the Center for Disease Control and Prevention.
+Each minute, twenty people experience intimate partner violence, according to the Center for Disease Control and Prevention.
 The rate is even higher in economically-distressed areas, where families experiencing high levels of financial strain are more than three times as likely to experience domestic violence as those who are not.
-With a generous grant from the Office of Violence Against Women, LUCHA founded Project Jumpstart transitional housing program in 2007 to address the needs of low-income survivors.
+With a generous grant from the Office of Violence Against Women, LUCHA founded Project Jumpstart, a transitional housing program that addresses the needs of these low-income survivors.
 With the assistance of Project Jumpstart, survivors are able to relocate to safer accommodations, achieve socio-economic independence from their abusers, and connect with the necessary resources to begin healing from their trauma.

-While the program welcomes all survivors, it is specially designed for immigrants and Spanish speakers from financially distressed areas, given these groups have an especially difficult time accessing domestic violence services as a result of social and/or geographic isolation, fear of legal repercussions (e.g. deportation, loss of child custody, etc.), language barriers, cultural norms regarding marriage or relationships, and economic disadvantage, etc.
+While the program is open to all survivors, it specializes in serving immigrants and Latinos within financially distressed areas, given these groups have an especially difficult time accessing domestic violence services as a result of social and/or geographic isolation, fear of legal repercussions (e.g. deportation, loss of child custody, etc.), language barriers, and cultural norms regarding marriage or relationships.

-In order to qualify, survivors must meet three requirements: 1) be fleeing (and able to document) a domestic violence scenario; 2) reside in the City of Chicago; and 3) have sufficient income to cover the difference between monthly rent and the amount of rental assistance provided by the program.
+In order to qualify, survivors must meet three requirements: (1) Be in the process of leaving (or recently have left) a domestic violence situation; (2) Be a resident of the city of Chicago; and (3) Have sufficient income to pay the difference between their monthly rent and the amount of rental assistance provided.